Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Experiment details and additional results

 \paragraph{Computing the metrics.}

 For $\Delta$LML, the true marginal likelihood is computed analytically, via numerical quadrature methods, or estimated from extensive \MCMC sampling via Geyer’s reverse logistic regression \citep{geyer1994estimating}, depending on the structure of each specific problem.
-The estimated log marginal likelihood of \SVBMC is taken as the \ELBO computed via Bayesian quadrature using the sparse GP surrogate.
+The estimated log marginal likelihood of \VSBQ and \NNR are taken as the \ELBO computed in variational inference.
 For the Laplace method, the log normalization constant of the approximation can be computed analytically given the (numerically estimated) Hessian at the mode.
-For Bayesian stacking and short \MCMC runs, we used Geyer's method as above, where for stacking we first performed weighted resampling from each chain based on their stacking weights.
-We computed the posterior metrics (\MMTV and \gskl) based on samples from the variational posterior of \SVBMC, samples from Laplace approximation and initial samples from short \MCMC runs.
-The ground truth posterior is represented by samples from well-tuned and extensive \MCMC sampling.
+We computed the posterior metrics (\MMTV and \gskl) based on samples from the variational posteriors of \VSBQ and \NNR, samples from the Laplace approximation.
+The ground-truth posterior is represented by samples from well-tuned and extensive \MCMC sampling.

-\paragraph*{Statistical analyses.} We ran the \SVBMC algorithm or short \MCMC runs with 20 different random seeds and computed the triplet of metrics ($\Delta$LML, \MMTV, \gskl) for each run.
+\paragraph*{Statistical analyses.} We ran the \VSBQ and \NNR algorithm with ten different random seeds, also corresponding to ten different training datasets, and computed the triplet of metrics ($\Delta$LML, \MMTV, \gskl) for each run.
 We report the median and 95\% confidence interval of the median obtained via bootstrap ($n_{\text{bootstrap}}=10^4$).
-For the Laplace method, we report the estimate obtained by running numerical differentiation of the Hessian from the mode (the output is deterministic, so there is a single estimate per problem).
+For the Laplace method, we report the estimate obtained by running numerical differentiation of the Hessian from the MAP estimate (the mode).
+The output of the Laplace approximation is deterministic given the global mode, so there is a single estimate per problem.